 That's how much people cared about free music.
 The impact that Limewire and other platforms had on how we consume content remains to this day.
 It helped shape the future of entire industries.
 But it was far too flawed.

-People will continue to find creative ways to download stuff.
+People will continue to find creative ways to download Limewire and other stuff.
 And, indeed, if they want to know about the origins, they'll look back at history, and they'll see how this platform helped shaped content today.